House H | Sou Fujimoto Architects

 September 6, 2012

-A dwelling for a family of three located in a residential district in Tokyo.
-To live in a multi-storey dwelling in a dense metropolis like Tokyo is somehow similar to living in a large tree.
-Within a large tree, there exists few large branches, of which endows numerous qualities; -pleasant places to sit, sleep, and present places for discourse.
+House H is a dwelling for a family of three located in a residential district in Tokyo.
+To live in a multi-story dwelling in a dense metropolis like Tokyo is somehow similar to living in a large tree.
+Within a large tree, there exist few large branches, of which endows numerous qualities; -pleasant places to sit, sleep, and present places for discourse.
 While these branches are individual places under protection, they are simultaneously equipped with mutual relationships that allow one to sense the presence of one another across each branch.
 A network of relationships interwoven across many places throughout the branches.
 A proposal for a landscape where the duality of opposites; individuality and holistic co-exist through relationship.

 Using artificial materials and geometric order, the succession of voids in connectivity engenders a greater field of relationships.
 This concept of a residence akin to a large tree, with a tree-like ambiguity in its connectivity with the exterior, propounds a prototypical dwelling/city of the future.